 Test TLS connections and SMTP AUTH from the Linux and Windows command line

-Most SMTP and mail sending problems come from the fact that either the username and password log-in combination is incorrect, the mail server doesn’t support StartTLS, or the authentication mechanism used is wrong.
+Most SMTP and mail sending problems come from the fact that either the username and password combination is incorrect, the mail server doesn’t support StartTLS, or the authentication mechanism used is wrong.

 Let’s address, test and verify them all.